Finite-size effects in the dependency networks of free and open-source software: Model fitting of the FOSS network

-Considering the other extreme of finite-size effects at small values of $x$, the very poorly linked nodes are also seen to deviate noticeably from the power-law solution.
+For small values of $x$, the poorly linked nodes also deviate from the power-law solution.
 This is especially true for the in-degree distribution in Figs.~\ref{f1} \&~\ref{f3}.
-Apropos of this, it might be mentioned here as an aside, that the present literature in the domain of econophysics, where all relevant data distributions are nearly the same as what has been shown here, indicates that the distribution of such feeble nodes might be modelled by a Boltzmann-Gibbs or a log-normal distribution~\cite{rhcr, drayak1, drayak2, silyak, chatchak}, below a certain lower cut-off value of $x$ (the lower limit of the range of the power-law regime).
-On the other hand, for small in-degree and out-degree distributions in the {\it World Wide Web}~\cite{broku}, an improved fit can be obtained by a simple modification in the global power-law model~\cite{domen2, nsw}.
-This kind of modification can also be engineered in Eq.~(\ref{finsol}) itself to obtain a similar fit for the weakly linked nodes.
-In the limit of small degree distributions for both the in-directed and out-directed networks, where $\eta$ ceases to have a quantitative significance, and where $x \sim 1$ (which, in the discrete count of links, is the lowest value that $x$ can assume practically), one can find an upper bound to the number of the very sparsely linked nodes.
-This bound is given as
+For small in-degree and out-degree distributions in the World Wide Web~\cite{broku}, an improved fit is obtained by a simple modification in the global power-law model~\cite{domen2,nsw}.
+This type of modification can also be engineered in Eq.~(\ref{finsol}) to obtain a similar fit for the weakly linked nodes.
+In the limit of small degree distributions for both the in-directed and out-directed networks, where $\eta$ ceases to have much significance, and where $x \sim 1$ (which, in the discrete count of links, is the lowest value that $x$ can assume practically), an upper bound to the number of the sparsely linked nodes is found to be

 with the full range of $\phi$, therefore, going as $\eta \leq \phi \lesssim \phi_{\mathrm{ub}}$.